 When I came back from a walk in the late afternoon, there was a quarter of a pig on the kitchen table, promptly delivered, and not the smaller ham I was hoping for.
 I could take it or leave it.
 There was no point in leaving it as I’d have to deal with them sometime in future again… and they have the goods.
 It’s like this; the seller, not the buyer, is king, as it has been for centuries, for supply is short and demand is high.
 Transportation costs between villages have historically been expensive, so that producers of specialist products are little insular monopolies, with the mild contempt for buyers that goes with it.
 The French understand it perfectly, and you’ll understand the French mentality when you grasp this point.
 The French have a monopolistic small producer mind-set.
 Have you ever been slighted by a French salesperson?
 I have.
 Whenever that happens, I calm down by saying it makes a refreshing change from the fawning American service industry.

 28. Photo shoot

-Me: “Ah, Menina, would you be so kind as to err… (clear throat) allow me to take a photo of you, just here, err… (gawp and dawdle)… drawing coffee, if it’s not to much trouble Menina.
+Me: “Ah, Menina, would you be so kind as to err… (clearing throat) allow me to take a photo of you, just here, err… (gawping and dawdling)… drawing coffee, if it’s not to much trouble Menina.
 I must say I find you, if I may say so, most intensely charming.”

 She, in high defiance, half-turning and walking away: “You want a photo of someone drawing coffee?
 You do?
 Then there, take a photo of my father.
 He’s at the coffee machine now.”
-And with that she pivoted around and made off to the back.
-You dirty old man, she obviously thought.
-Her father was right there and had overheard the conversation, so there was nothing to do but point the camera stupidly in his direction and give him a wide grin.
+And with that she pivots around and makes off to the back.
+You dirty old man, she’s obviously thinking.
+Her father is right there and has overheard the conversation, so there was nothing to do but point the camera stupidly in his direction and give him a wide grin.
 Mr Elias, who unlike his daughter, is rather unprepossessing, has the sense to say: “A photo of me?
 No thanks”.

 29. Land Sub-text